pheeeeee/pheeeeee.github.io/index.md

 #### Favorite Quotes
 Work hard, be kind.
 And amazing things will happen. <br>
+You have to plant little acorns which grow into mighty oak trees.
+But you have to plant acorns which will grow.
+The person who works on the right problem at the right time in the right way is what counts, and nothing else.<br>
 The important thing is not to stop questioning.
 Curiosity has its own reason for existence.